manishnagaraj/manishnagaraj.github.io/_projects/cld.md

 Training on *everything* is costly and often unnecessary. **CLD** (Correlation of Loss Differences) finds a **small subset of training data** that behaves like the full dataset by watching **how losses change over time**.
 If a sample’s loss rises/falls in sync with how validation loss moves, it’s likely carrying useful signal.
 Keep those, skip the rest.

 - **What you get:** core sets that typically **match or beat** strong baselines across subset sizes, **transfer** to new architectures, and can be computed with **lightweight logs** instead of gradients/Hessians.
-- **What it saves:** selection compute, storage, and later training time — with theory explaining when/why it works.
+- **What it saves:** selection compute, storage, and later training time.

 ---